-9. Speedy toast
+9. Speedy toast with a nutritious topping

-- Smoked salmon with avocado or cream cheese
+Smoked salmon with avocado or cream cheese

-- Sliced tomato and cheese
+Sliced tomato and cheese

-- Leftover mince or chili beans
+Leftover mince or chili beans

-- Good quality nut butter with a sprinkling of seeds.
+Good quality nut butter with a sprinkling of seeds.
 Add some homemade chia jam for PB & jelly toast - recipe here.

 For a very cafe-style breakfast, select your favourite muesli and pair it with fresh seasonal fruit and yoghurt.
 When selecting muesli steer clear of processed refined options, and instead aim for a low-sugar/sugar-free muesli, packed with nuts and seeds, as it'll be higher in protein and fat.
 Better yet, if you have the time, make your own!
 Select your favourite nuts/seeds, add some wholegrain oats and coconut chips, toss with a little coconut oil, your favourite spices (e.g. cinnamon, ginger), and a pinch of sweetener if desired (e.g. mashed banana/dried fruit/maple syrup/honey), and bake in the oven until toasted.
 My picks for yoghurt are unsweetened full-fat yoghurt or coconut yoghurt.

-12. Papaya breakfast boats
+11. Papaya breakfast boats

-The prettiest breakfast to ever exist.
-Simply slice a papaya in halve, spoon out and discard the seeds, and then fill with yoghurt and a sprinkling of nuts and seeds.
-Sometimes I'll add edible flowers from the garden and berries for decoration.
-These are lovely to enjoy in the warmer summer months.Here's my recipe.
+Simply slice a papaya in halve, spoon out and discard the black seeds, and then fill with yoghurt, a sprinkling of nuts and seeds, and a few tbsp of muesli.
+One is lovely to enjoy in the warmer summer months.
+The prettiest breakfast to ever exist.Here's my recipe.